Losant/losant-rest-ruby/docs/applications.md

 ## Get

-Returns the applications owned by the current user
+Returns the applications the current user has permission to see

 ```ruby
 client.applications.get(params)